50 stories and encounters in the inimitable voice of Annie Nightingale, celebrating 50 years of broadcasting and presenting at the BBC

 'A joy to read' Guardian

-As a dj and broadcaster on radio, tv and the live music scene, Annie has been an invigorating and necessarily disruptive force, working within the establishment but never playing by the rules.
-She walked in the door at Radio One as a rebel, its first female broadcaster, in 1970.
-Fifty years later she became the station's first CBE in the New Year's Honours List; still a vital force in British music, a dj and tastemaker who commands the respect of artists, listeners and peers across the world.
+As a DJ and broadcaster on radio, tv and the live music scene, Annie has been an invigorating and necessarily disruptive force.
+She walked in the door at Radio One in 1970 as its first female broadcaster.
+Fifty years later she continues to be a DJ and tastemaker who commands the respect of artists, listeners and peers across the world.

 Annie was important to me back when I was a teenager, when not only was she one of the few people playing records I liked, she was a WOMAN doing it, which was inspirational to me.
 I wrote about her in my book Another Planet, where I quote a diary entry from 1978 which listed things I was loving in between watching Bowie on tv and taping a Bruce Springsteen album, the entry simply says, 'Listened to Annie Nightingale'

 I can't imagine what growing up without Annie Nightingale would have been like.
 I don't want to contemplate the limitations that would have been imposed on my cultural life and my own ambitions in that sphere without her presence.
 Thank god I don't have to and she was there every step of the way from a voice on the radio to an enthusiastic comrade in the chill out zone and post-rave party

 It wasn't until I heard Annie Nightingale on Sunday evenings after the chart rundown that I understood what music radio could be.
 Nightingale had a broader music taste than, say, John Peel, but was alternative enough to introduce me to songs I never would otherwise have heard.
 She's still on Radio 1 now, at the very Nightingale time of 2am.
 She still plays tracks I hate, tracks I love.
 She's still the best - Observer